Mountain Harvest Farm LLC

 What do our members like about our CSA?

-From our 2019 Member Survey:
+From our Member Surveys:

 "We love that the produce lasts so much longer than most grocery store produce options.
 We really enjoy supporting the humans behind community agriculture.
 We are also very appreciative of your farm's commitment to organic practices."